-Five months later, Kiser continues to serve as a beacon of hope for his community.
+Battered but resilient, Kiser continues to serve as a beacon of hope for his community.

 “Our café gives people an outlet to discuss their problems and successes: whether they got sheetrock, found a sheetrocker—which is a hard thing to do—got their roof, or have their new carpet scheduled for installation tomorrow.”

-Battered but resilient, small business owners like David Kiser are picking up the pieces and making sense of their new normal.
 In a town that doesn’t allow large corporations or large chains, small businesses are critical to the community, so every day that one reopens is a small win.

 “This community is small business,” he concluded.
 “Every business here is a locally owned small business, so that’s the way we function.
 It’s small town at its best.”